Welsh Professional Development Board

 CIMSPA

-Focus: To change the way our workforce talk about themselves and help them realise their impact on the population in Wales.
+Focus: To professionally recognise the workforce and help them realise their impact on the population in Wales

 Steph Makuvise